curl/everything-curl/libcurl/callbacks.md

-Each callback has its specific documented purpose and it requires that you write it with the exact function prototype to accept the correct arguments and return the documented return code and return value so that libcurl will perform the way you want it to.
+Each callback has its specific documented purpose and it requires that you write it with the exact function prototype to accept the correct arguments and return the documented return code and return value so that libcurl performs the way you want it to.

 Each callback option also has a companion option that sets the associated "user pointer".
 This user pointer is a pointer that libcurl does not touch or